katefoyle/SWIFT-BAT-Machine-Learning-Glitch-Detections/README.md

 #### use_SVM.ipynb
 An example of how a user can apply pre-trained SVM models of either original and low resolutions to pre-saved DPI files for classifying.
 DPI file shape must match the reqested SVM resolution.
 ## Files
-My two saved SVMs in original and lowRES resolutions.
+Saved SVM models in original and lowRES resolutions.
 #### svm_original_model.pkl
 #### svm_lowRES_model.pkl
 ## Citations / Acknowledgments